 Still, depending on how the charges shake out, what should be a career-ending incident for Husel could possibly prove to simply be a roadblock in his medical career — especially in a country where physicians with tarnished records are able to start new beginnings simply by walking into a different state.

-For stories of medical malpractice turned deadly, tune in as Oxygen, the destination for high-quality crime programming, investigates the jaw-dropping cases of murderous doctors, nurses and medical professionals in the new series, “License to Kill” premiering on Sunday, June 23 at 7/6c.
+For stories of medical malpractice turned deadly, tune in as Oxygen investigates the jaw-dropping cases of murderous doctors, nurses and medical professionals in the new series, “License to Kill” premiering on Saturday, August 8 at 7PM ET/PT.

 Hosted by renowned plastic surgeon Dr. Terry Dubrow, the series chronicles the harrowing accounts of patients put into jeopardy by medical professionals’ insidious use of their expertise.